suyashg89/aws-eks-karpenter-boilerplate/README.md

 - Starters nodes in Amazon EC2 autoscaling group.
 - `aws-auth` k8s configmap to join new worker nodes to EKS control plane.
 - Install `karpenter` helm-charts in EKS cluster along with its pre-requisites in AWS.
-- Deploy a sample pod `inflate` to test automated worker node provisioning by karpenter.

 ## Pre-requisites